 Generally, ISS will factor all disclosed equity compensation in the burn rate calculation.
 However, some companies use time-based restricted equity as partial consideration for an acquisition (rather than cash, unrestricted stock, or other instruments), therefore motivating the principals of the acquired company to continue contributing to the success of all shareholders.
-Under U.S. compensation reporting requirements, such shares are required to be disclosed as compensation shares.
+Such shares are usually required to be disclosed as compensation.
 These shares are typically a small percentage of overall granted shares for a company in a particular year.

-For meetings on and after Feb.
-1, 2018, companies may request that restricted shares granted in consideration for an acquisition be excluded from the ISS burn rate calculation.
-Companies must provide a tabular disclosure to enable ISS to determine the shares used in each of the most recent three years in this context.
-Note that only time-based vesting restricted stock will be available for exclusion; equity that vests based on performance will continue to be included in the burn rate analysis.
+In order for restricted shares granted in consideration for an acquisition to be excluded from the ISS burn rate calculation, companies must provide tabular disclosure indicating the shares used for this purpose in each of the most recent three years.
+Note that only time-based vesting restricted stock may be excluded; equity with performance vesting criteria will continue to be included in the burn rate calculation.